History of Aromatherapy

 In the 19th and 20th centuries, great advances have been made in medical science.
 While there was a general turning towards chemical synthesis of “active ingredients” rather than use of whole plant or plant essences, there has been a considerable amount of research into the powers of the essential oils.

-Passionate about science and people, he worked closely with researchers in hospitals and universities around the world.
-His own experience, when he seriously burnt his hands in a laboratory explosion, showed the healing powers of essential oils.
-In agony he plunged his hands into the nearest liquid which happened to be pure lavender essential oil.
-He was amazed to find that his burns healed rapidly with no sign of infection or scarring.
-This started a fascination with essential oils and inspired him to experiment with them during the First World War on soldiers in the military hospitals.
+He worked closely with researchers in hospitals and universities around the world developing pharmaceuticals as well as cosmetics and personal care products.
+His fascination with essential oils inspired him to experiment with them during the First World War on soldiers in the military hospitals.
 He used oils of lavender, thyme, lemon and clove for their antiseptic properties.
 Gattefosse noted an increase in the rate of healing in wounds treated with essential oils and that the oils seemed to be free from the disadvantages present with other antiseptic agents in use at that time.
 He writes “French cosmetic chemists are concerned that the natural complexes should be utilised as complete building blocks without being broken up.
 Dermatological therapy would thus develop into “Aromatherapy”, or a therapy employing aromatics in a sphere of research opening enormous vistas to those who have started exploring it”.

 Gattefossé’s approach was atypical of his chemist contemporaries but this was driven by his own experimentation which showed that the whole essential oil was actually more effective than the individual components: ‘The whole is greater than the sum of its parts’.
 In 1938, Gattefossé reported the results of a friend and colleague, Godissart, who set up an aromatherapy clinic in Los Angeles in which he treated skin cancer, gangrene and osteomalacia, stubborn wounds, facial ulcers and Black Widow spider bites (lavender neutralises the spider’s neurotoxin).
 Unfortunately, the advent of World War II considerably dampened interest in researching these new areas.
-However, the later work of the medical doctor Jean Valnet has re-established the importance of aromatherapy as a therapy in its own right.
+However, the later research work of the medical doctor Jean Valnet has re-established the importance of aromatherapy as a therapy in its own right.
+He writes, "Essential oils are especially valuable as antiseptics because of their aggression towards microbial germs and their harmlessness to tissue -- one of the chief defects of chemical antiseptics is that they are likely to be as harmful to the cells fo the organisms as to the cause of the disease."
+Extension of the very medicinal oriented use of aromatherapy into the beauty therapy arena was championed by another French compatriot, Marguerite Maury, a biochemist and beautician.
+Maury paid particular attention to the external application of essential oils diluted in vegetable oils with massage to provide therapeutic benefit to the client.

-(In writing this brief history of Aromatherapy, we acknowledge the use of Robert Tisserand’s classic, The Art of Aromatherapy, Wikipedia and other internet resources).
+(In writing this brief history of Aromatherapy, we acknowledge the use of Robert Tisserand’s classic, The Art of Aromatherapy, Salvtore Battaglia's The Complete Guide to Aromatherapy, Wikipedia and other internet resources).

 The pendulum is swinging back as people are more and more turning back to natural products.
 There is now a large accumulated body of knowledge available to us with further excellent ongoing research being conducted (such as treatment of cancer with essential oils) and it is this body of knowledge we draw on in formulating our own products.